sods-icml2023/sods-icml2023.github.io/cfp.md

 We welcome submissions regarding sampling and optimization in discrete space, including but not limited to:
 - Syncing up on the latest research progress in discrete sampling and optimization.
 - Discussing limitations of the current methods and brainstorm the new algorithm paradigms.
-- Connecting to applications in domains like language/protein modeling, physics simulation, and bio/chemical engineering, where improved sampling/optimization in discrete space would help, and explore the current gap between the application requirements and the capability of existing methods.
+- Connecting to applications in domains such as language/protein modeling, physics simulation, and bio/chemical engineering, where improved sampling/optimization in discrete space would help, and explore the current gap between the application requirements and the capability of existing methods.